-DANJ’s tap classes are led by professional tappers including Jason Luks, Jenny LeProtto, Michelle Kane, and Katy Guth.
-In addition, guest faculty bring their individual set of experiences, including Leo Manzari, Mary No, Mark Orsborn, Melinda Sullivan, Randy Skinner, and Lisa LaTouche.
+DANJ’s tap classes are led by professional tappers including Jason Luks, Jenny LeProtto, and Ashley Gallotto.
+In addition, guest faculty bring their individual set of experiences, including Mary No, Mark Orsborn, Melinda Sullivan, Randy Skinner, and Lisa LaTouche.

 Katy Guth began dancing at the age of three and competing at the age of eight.
 Her training focused on Ballet, Tap, Jazz, Contemporary and Musical Theatre.
 She continued her dance eduction at Broadway Dance Center in New York City and dance seminars hosted by Dance Masters of America and Dance Educators of America.
 Katy began her teaching career in 2001 while attending East Stroudsburg University of PA.
 In addition to her teaching experience, with expertise teaching young children and teens, Katy is an established choreographer and has received numerous awards recognizing her work.
 Katy manages the Sparta location for The Dance Academy of North Jersey.